Blog

 What Is Sleep Apnea?

-Sleep apnea syndrome is a common sleep-disordered breathing condition characterized by repetitive episodes of absent or reduced inspiratory airflow (apnea and hypopnea) due to an upper airway obstruction.
+Sleep apnea is a common sleep-disordered breathing condition characterized by repetitive episodes of absent or reduced inspiratory airflow (apnea and hypopnea) due to an upper airway obstruction.
 It affects both men and women of any age, but is more common among older men.

 Is Sleep Apnea Genetic?